Filing Manual – Guide W – Requirements for Substituted Service Applications

 (2) The [Commission] shall not order substituted service of a notice on a person unless

 - (a) the [Commission] is satisfied that personal service of the notice on the person is impractical in the circumstances; and

-- (b) the information provided in accordance with section 4(c) discloses that there is a reasonable possibility that substituted service of the notice on the person will bring the notice to the attention of that person.
+- (b) the information provided in accordance with paragraph 4(c) discloses that there is a reasonable possibility that substituted service of the notice on the person will bring the notice to the attention of that person.

 4 An application for an order under section 3 shall be made by filing with the [CER] five copies of a written application, with evidence by affidavit disclosing

 - (a) the efforts made to effect personal service;